iamskdev/mstore.com/docs/commit-guide.md

 Perf → A code change that improves performance.
 (Triggers a patch version bump)

 Refactor → Code restructure without new features or fixes.
-(Triggers a patch version bump)
+(Does NOT trigger a version bump)

 Docs → Documentation-only changes.
 (Does NOT trigger a version bump)